 - Stir the Cotswolds Dry Gin, Lemon Juice and Simple Syrup together in a shaker full of ice.

 - Top with the Three Choirs English Sparkling Wine

 - Garnish with a dehydrated Lemon

-Another Gin everyone on the Ross & Ross team loves is Garden Tiger Gin made by Capreolus Distillery.
-The word ‘Capreolus’ comes from the Latin name of the type of deer, Capreolus Capreolus.
-This animal can be seen picking at the countryside around the distillery.
+Fun fact: the word ‘Capreolus’ comes from the Latin name of the type of deer, Capreolus Capreolus- which is one of the animals that can be seen around the distillery.
 Additionally, the name for their Gin, ‘Garden Tiger’, comes from the name of the moth which is evident on their labelling.

 - 50ml Garden Tiger Gin

 - Bottle of Franklin & Sons Natural Indian Tonic Water

 - Juniper Berries

 - Gin Bowl Glass

 - Pour the Garden Tiger Gin into the Gin Bowl Glass.